-(3) Chipping.
+3. Chipping.

-Keep sawcuts beyond the patch outline to a minimum and seal sawcuts using a Type IV hot poured sealant.
+Minimize saw cuts beyond the patch outline and seal sawcuts using a Type IV hot poured sealant.

-Remove concrete using a 15 pound chipping hammer with a wide flat bit and hand tools.
+Remove concrete using a chipping hammer with a wide flat bit and hand tools.
+If the removals damage the sound concrete the Engineer will require the use of a smaller chipping hammer.
 Cut off and remove reinforcing bars discovered during the removal process.

-b.
-Full Depth Repairs.
+C. Full Depth Repairs.